 - Advocacy and Support for implementing Effective national and international Wildlife Conservation Laws and Policies

-2009 – First meeting of WARN was held in Kaochung, Taiwan
+2009 – 1st meeting of WARN was held at Pin Tung University in Kaochung, Taiwan

-2010 – Second meeting was held in Cuc Phuong National Park near Hanoi, Vietnam
+2010 – 2nd meeting was held in Cuc Phuong National Park, Vietnam

-2011 – Third meeting was held in Thailand
+2011 – 3rd meeting was hosted by WFFT in Thailand